cdransf/cd-11ty/src/uses.md

 <h3 className="text-xl font-extrabold leading-9 tracking-tight text-gray-900 dark:text-gray-100 sm:text-2xl sm:leading-10 md:text-4xl md:leading-14">Services</h3>

-- <a onclick="clicky.goal('Referral: nextDNS')" href="https://nextdns.io/?from=m56mt3z6">NextDNS</a>: a privacy-focused, set it and forget it DNS service.
+- <a class="plausible-event-name=NextDNS+referral" href="https://nextdns.io/?from=m56mt3z6">NextDNS</a>: a privacy-focused, set it and forget it DNS service.
 I use their security features on my home network and a profile with strict ad-blocking rules on all of my devices.
-- <a onclick="clicky.goal('Referral: DNSimple')" href="https://dnsimple.com/r/3a7cbb9e15df8f">DNSimple</a>: a robust, user-friendly DNS provider and registrar.
+- <a class="plausible-event-name=DNSimple+referral" href="https://dnsimple.com/r/3a7cbb9e15df8f">DNSimple</a>: a robust, user-friendly DNS provider and registrar.
 I moved my domains here after my old provider was acquired.
-- <a onclick="clicky.goal('Referral: Bunny.net')" href="https://bunny.net?ref=revw3mehej">Bunny.net</a>: a powerful and affordable CDN.
+- <a class="plausible-event-name=bunny+referral" href="https://bunny.net?ref=revw3mehej">Bunny.net</a>: a powerful and affordable CDN.
 I use it to serve assets on my personal site (most notable my now page — raw assets are fetched by Eleventy and then optimized to webp).
-- <a onclick="clicky.goal('Referral: Clicky')" href="https://clicky.com/101424044">Clicky</a>: powerful and easy to understand analytics (if, perhaps, not the prettiest to look at).
+- [Plausible](https://plausible.io): powerful, well-designed and privacy-respecting analytics.
-- <a onclick="clicky.goal('Referral: Feedpress')" href="https://feedpress.com/?affid=34370">Feedpress</a>: they've been around for a while now and don't change much (nor do they need to), but look no further for reliable, helpful feed analytics.
+- <a class="plausible-event-name=Feedpress+referral" href="https://feedpress.com/?affid=34370">Feedpress</a>: they've been around for a while now and don't change much (nor do they need to), but look no further for reliable, helpful feed analytics.
 - [SavvyCal](https://savvycal.com): the most pleasant scheduling solution I've found to date.
 It offers a number of scheduling niceties and allows visitors to overlay their own calendars for a seamless booking experience.
 - [IVPN](https://www.ivpn.net): my VPN of choice for browsing outside of my home network.
 Privacy-focused and trustworthy.
 - [Kagi](https://kagi.com): search that's actually helpful and ad-free.
 It's lenses feature and the ability to up/downvote and block results from different sites are indispensable.